aherbez/clicker/README.md

 11:12am: back at it!
 Going to start by adding upgrades and achievements.
 First step: micro-format for tracking stats (used to determine which upgrades are available, as well as getting achievements for near-free)

 11:37: Was thinking through approach to stats, achievements and upgrades a bit.
 Added resulting notes to root/notes/stats.md.
 Starting in on stat tracking

+12:35: Done with setting up stats system and adding it to data loading/saving.
+Starting on achievements